-There will be a lot of activity on moving day and you may consider putting your pet in boarding kennels or a cattery during the move.
-If this is not possible then;
+There will be a lot of activity on moving day and you could put your pet in boarding kennels or a cattery during the move.
+If you can't then you could:

-- place your pet in one room of the house with doors and windows closed
+- keep your pet in one room of the house with doors and windows closed

-- give them familiar belongings such as toys and blankets
+- give them familiar things like toys and blankets

-- feed as normal to maintain some sort of routine (but not too close to moving in case of illness).
+- feed them as normal to keep their routine (but not too close to moving in case it upsets their stomach).

 Settling into your new home

-Again, there will be a lot of activity at the new house so you’ll want to make sure they feel safe and secure.
+There will also be a lot of activity at the new house so you’ll want to make sure they feel safe and secure.

-- keep your pet safe and secure until at least one room of the house is sorted.
-To maintain some familiarity, leave some belongings like favourite toys, blankets or a jumper that smells like you so they feel close to you
+- keep them safe and secure until at least one room of the house is sorted.
+To make them feel more comfortable, leave some of their things like their favourite toys and a bed in the room, or a jumper that smells like you so they feel close to you

-- once the house is organised, let your pet explore its new surroundings, keep this to one or two rooms so they are not overwhelmed
+- once the house is organised, let your pet explore their new home; keep this to one or two rooms at a time so they are not overwhelmed

-- there will be unfamiliar smells in your new home which may unsettle your pet.
-To help them settle, softly rub a small cloth around your pet’s face to pick up their personal scent.
-Use this cloth to dab around rooms where your pet will have access to, repeat this daily to build up your pet’s scent around the home
+- there'll be unfamiliar smells in your new home which could unsettle your pet.
+To help them settle, softly rub a small cloth around your pet’s face to pick up their scent.
+Use this cloth to dab around rooms and furniture; repeat this daily to build up your pet’s scent around the home

 - use food and regular routine.
-Small frequent meals will give you more contact and help reassure your pet that all is ok.
+Small frequent meals will give you more contact and help reassure them.

 - once you’re settled, take your dog out for a walk to explore the surrounding areas